RadostW/espresso/README.md

 # License

-This software is licensed under GPLv3 License Copyright (C) Radost Waszkiewicz, Franciszek Myck, Łukasz Białas, Maria Puciata-Mroczyńska (2025).
+This software is licensed under GPLv3 License Copyright (C) Radost Waszkiewicz, Franciszek Myck, Łukasz Białas, Maria Puciata-Mroczyńska, Maciej Lisicki (2025).

 # How to cite